History of photography: Etymology

-The coining of the word "photography" is usually attributed to Sir John Herschel in 1839.
+The coining of the word photography is usually attributed to Sir John Herschel in 1839.
 It is based on the Greek φῶς (phōs; genitive phōtos), meaning "light", and γραφή (graphê), meaning "drawing, writing", together meaning "drawing of light".

 Early history of the camera

 A natural phenomenon, known as camera obscura or pinhole image, can project a (reversed) image through a small opening onto an opposite surface.
 This principle may have been known and used in prehistoric times.
-The earliest known written record of the camera obscura is to be found in Chinese writings by Mozi, dated to the 4th century BCE.
+The earliest known written record of the camera obscura is to be found in the 4th century BCE, in two different places in parallel: by Aristotle in Greece and by Mozi in China.
+Alhazen (or Ibn al-Haytham) is said to be the first that actually built a camera obscura.
 Until the 16th century the camera obscura was mainly used to study optics and astronomy, especially to safely watch solar eclipses without damaging the eyes.
 In the later half of the 16th century some technical improvements were developed: a biconvex lens in the opening (first described by Gerolamo Cardano in 1550) and a diaphragm restricting the aperture (Daniel Barbaro in 1568) gave a brighter and sharper image.
-In 1558 Giambattista della Porta advised using the camera obscura as a drawing aid in his popular and influential books.
-Della Porta's advice was widely adopted by artists and since the 17th century portable versions of the camera obscura were commonly used — first as a tent, later as boxes.
-The box type camera obscura was the basis for the earliest photographic cameras when photography was developed in the early 19th century.
+In 1558 Giambattista della Porta was the first to write a description of using the camera obscura as a drawing aid in his popular and influential books.
+Della Porta's proposal was widely adopted by artists and since the 17th century portable versions of the camera obscura were commonly used—first as a tent, later as boxes.

+The box type camera obscura was the basis for photographic cameras, as used in the earliest attempts to capture natural images in light sensitive materials.
+This was the first step in the path that Walter Benjamin described in The Work of Art in the Age of Mechanical Reproduction.

+Physiognotrace

+A physiognotrace is an instrument used to create a semi-automated portrait.
+It was invented in the 18th century and was abandoned when light-sensitive materials were discovered.
+It was popular for several decades.
+The sitter sat in a wooden frame and turned to the side to pose.
+A pantograph connected to a pencil produced a contour line on a plate within a few minutes.

+Camera lucida

+A camera lucida is an optical device used as a drawing aid by artists.
+The camera lucida projects an optical image of the subject being viewed, on the surface upon which the artist is drawing.
+The artist sees both scene and drawing surface simultaneously, as in a photographic double exposure.
+This allows the artist to duplicate key points of the scene on the drawing surface, thus aiding in the accurate rendering of perspective.